Dean Jones (cricketer)

 Dean Mervyn Jones AM (24 March 1961 – 24 September 2020) was an Australian cricket player, coach and commentator who played Tests and One Day Internationals (ODIs) for Australia.
 He had an excellent record in Test cricket and is best remembered for revolutionising the ODI format.
+Jones was a part of the Australian team that won their first world title during the 1987 Cricket World Cup.
 Through the late 1980s and early 1990s, he was recognised as among the best ODI batsmen in the world, a view which has been validated in the retrospective ICC Player Rankings.
-His batting was often characterised by his agile footwork against both pace and spin, quick running between wickets, and willingness to take risks and intimidate bowlers.
+His batting was often characterised by his agile footwork against both pace and spin, aggressive running between wickets, and willingness to take risks and intimidate bowlers.
 In 2019, Jones was inducted into the Australian Cricket Hall of Fame.

 Domestic career

 Jones began his first-class career in the 1981–82 season with Victoria in the Sheffield Shield.
 Jones also played for Durham and Derbyshire in the English County Championship.
 Jones captained Derbyshire to second place in the 1996 County Championship, their best finish for 60 years.
 Jones scored 1,338 runs in the season, more than any other Derbyshire player.
 He left Derbyshire mid-season in 1997 after disagreements with teammates.
 Jones also had run-ins with authority and teammates in his home state of Victoria.
 During his career, he scored 19,188 runs in first-class matches, including 55 centuries and 88 half centuries and a highest score of 324 not out, at an average of 51.85.